 - Make sure that all the links to your Mastodon account on your website include rel=”me” in their link code.
 If there’s one without rel=”me”, for example in a dropdown menu, the verification process may fail.

 - Bear in mind there may be some delay before your website address turns green on your profile, don’t worry if it doesn’t happen straight away.
-Also, as each server on the Fedi verfies addresses independently and at their own pace, people on some servers may see your address turn green before you do.

 - The website address can be case sensitive, so try typing it entirely in lower case.